 The following procedures are pertinent to the recruitment, selection, and appointment of personnel at the College.
 To assure familiarity with these guidelines, the Human Resources Office will distribute them to Department Heads/Supervisors whenever they are responsible for filling vacancies.
 The Department Head/Supervisor will ensure that all others participating in interviews and hiring decisions are aware of the College's fair employment practices and commitment to diversity.

-Authorization to fill a vacancy is established by senior staff at the beginning of each month.
+Authorization to fill a vacancy is established by senior staff.
 If approved, the Department Head or Chair contacts the Office of Human Resources to move forward with the search.
-Written notification of the approval must be received by the Human Resources Office before the recruitment process may begin.

 All vacancies are announced on campus for a minimum of two weeks before advertising occurs in media publications.
 Employees are encouraged to apply for positions during this period.
 If the position is not filled within the first two weeks, advertising will begin as detailed below.